 Some of those ways are-

-- Donating for the cause
+- Donating to the cause

 - Sharing about the brand through the social media post